jaygshah/LDM-RR/README.md

 Packages used in the current version of this code.

 ## Dataset
 You should structure your dataset in the following way, where `images` contain low-resolution images, `mrs` contain matching MRI scans and `targets` contain ground-truth high-resolution scans (digital phantoms here).
 For an example checkout `./src/spdp_fbp` folder.
+All modality images are 256x256x256 in dimensions (sample images for reference in `./src/sample` directory).
 ```
 dataset/
   ├── train